mayankkamboj47/minigit/README.md

-1. Test the last module                 DONE
-2. Code the unifying thing up
-3. Readme (done already)

 # Mini Git

 This project implements a very basic version of git.
-The source code is written in typescript and compiled to javascript.
 The project is organised as follows:

 - `src/`: contains the source code
 - `test/`: contains the tests